California's 76th State Assembly district

 California's 76th State Assembly district is one of 80 California State Assembly districts.
-It is currently represented by Democrat Tasha Boerner Horvath of Encinitas.
+It is currently represented by Democrat Darshana Patel of San Diego.

 District profile

-The district encompasses coastal North County, stretching from Marine Corps Base Camp Pendleton in the north to Encinitas in the south.
-The district is relatively affluent and military-centered.
+Prior to the 2021 redirecting, the district encompassed coastal North County, stretching from Marine Corps Base Camp Pendleton in the north to Encinitas in the south.
+The district at the time comprised a relatively affluent and military-centered population.